dabster108/Tuberculosis-X-ray-Prediction/README.md

 ---

-If you want, I can help draft the FastAPI server code that serves the HTML/JS frontend and handles image upload prediction too.
-Just ask!
+If you want me to help you write the FastAPI backend code serving the HTML/CSS/JS frontend and handling image upload + prediction, just ask!